LeonardoReyesEndava/git-localconfig-repo/README.md

+# git-localconfig-repo
-# git-localconfig-repo will contain the properties for each profile/environment
+This project will contain the properties for each profile/environment